KosthsstavGR/superstore-sales-analysis/README.md

 # superstore-sales-analysis
 End-to-end Data Analysis project using Python, SQL, Excel and Power BI

+## Project Overview
+This project performs an end-to-end analysis of a Superstore dataset to extract business insights, KPIs, and visualize trends using Python, SQL, Excel, and Power BI.

 # Data Loading

 The dataset was loaded using Pandas.